External Data

 Sample: Javascript Parameter

-Add "Special Elements > External Data > Javascript Parameter".
+Add "Form Elements > External Data > Javascript Parameter".

 Type in the Javascript Variable Name, e.g. "p"